r0zetta/graph_simulations/README.md

 ## Options

 **mag_factor** (default: 1.0) Defines the size of the image output.
 At a value of 1.0, the size of the image is 1200 x 1200.
+Setting this to 4.0 or higher will allow even the smallest labels on a resulting image to be examined.

 **scaling** (default: 5.0) A variable to be passed into the forceatlas2 algorithm.
 See https://github.com/bhargavchippada/forceatlas2 for details.

 **gravity** (default: 20.0) A variable to be passed into the forceatlas2 algorithm.
 See https://github.com/bhargavchippada/forceatlas2 for details.

 **iterations** (default: 200) A variable to be passed into the forceatlas2 algorithm.
 See https://github.com/bhargavchippada/forceatlas2 for details.
+Determines how many iterations the algorithm runs.
+A higher value will lead to longer runtime.

 **eadjust** (default: 0.5) Applies slight dimming to edges, in-line with how gephi plots graphs.
 A lower value creates dimmer edges.